• Skip to primary navigation

 July 1, 2010 by J.T.
 Alwin

 A ten minute spurt to begin the second half was all DC United needed to defeat the Richmond Kickers of USL-2 2-0 in the Third Round of the US Open Cup.
-Jamie Moreno got the ball past Richmond keeper Ronnie Pascal at 47′, and Santino Quaranta followed suit at 56′.
+Jaime Moreno got the ball past Richmond keeper Ronnie Pascal at 47′, and Santino Quaranta followed suit at 56′.

 Filed Under: US Open Cup Tagged With: DC United, Jaime Moreno, Richmond Kickers, Santino Quaranta, Video